mpandrews/8080/README.md

 ### System Requirements
 - Linux (Will not compile at all on Mac; Mac support is something we hope to implement, but only one of us has access to a Mac.)
 - Little-endian architecture.
 This is unlikely to come up, but the emulator relies heavily on type-punning; it simply will not work on a big-endian system.
 - A working X server is required to play Space Invaders.
-The hardware test ROMs are purely console, however, and do not require X.  X is not supported out of the box on WSL/WSL2 or in docker containers, so Space Invaders (or any other graphical program!) will not work in those environments without considerable setup.
+The hardware test ROMs are purely console, however, and do not require X.  Altair BASIC can also be run without X.  X is not supported out of the box on WSL/WSL2 or in docker containers, so Space Invaders (or any other graphical program!) will not work in those environments without considerable setup.

 ### Installation instructions for the library dependencies
 - Distros using the apt package manager (e.g., Debian, Ubuntu, Mint:)
-    - `$ sudo apt-get install cmake libgtest-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev`
+    - `$ sudo apt-get install cmake libgtest-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libncurses-dev`
 - Distros using the pacman package manager (i.e. Arch, Manjaro:)
-    - `$ sudo pacman -Syyu cmake gtest sdl2 sdl2_image sdl2_mixer`
+    - `$ sudo pacman -Syyu cmake gtest sdl2 sdl2_image sdl2_mixer ncurses`

 ## Project Quickstart
 - Clone this repository